tongtastic/lumen-blog/readme.md

 ## Left to do

 * Get posts by user id
-* Bulk update / edit / insert
+* Bulk update / edit / insert / get
 * Validation and better error responses
+* Better managment of tokens